 Throughout the autumn, winter and spring quarters, faculty and students from all departments can attend once-a-week get-togethers for conversation in Chinese, Japanese or Korean.
 These meetings are informal, and may not occur every single week of the academic year, so please check with the contact person on the web calendar or call EALC at 773-702-1255.
 There are no meetings during summer quarter.

 Bring your lunch for a get-together in the EALC grad student lounge for Chinese conversation.
-Most Thursdays.
+Most Thursdays at noon.

 Contact: Youqin Wang (email@example.com)

 Bring your lunch to the EALC grad student lounge for conversation in Japanese.
-Most Tuesdays at noon.
-Contact: Harumi Lory (email@example.com)
+Most Tuesdays at 12:30.
+Contact: Harumi Lory (firstname.lastname@example.org)